 GRBs and GRB Host Galaxies

-In collaboration with Andrew Levan (Warwick), Malcolm Bremer (Bristol) and Nial Tanvir (Leicester), I am now also using my expertise in distant galaxies and in radio observation to study GRB host galaxies - both to constrain their star formation properties using radio observations, and to study their molecular gas content at very high redshift).
+In collaboration with Andrew Levan (Radboud), Malcolm Bremer (Bristol) and Nial Tanvir (Leicester), I am also using my expertise in distant galaxies and in radio observation to study GRB host galaxies - both to constrain their star formation properties using radio observations, and to study their molecular gas content at very high redshift).
 To date we have explored molecular gas in the field of a z=8 GRB Host galaxy (Stanway et al 2010b) and the radio continuum flux of GRB host galaxies at very low redshifts (Stanway, Levan and Davies, 2010), and are expanding this work to consider specific categories of GRB hosts at intermediate redshift.
-Recent work has included the publications of my PhD student Ashley Chrimes: Chrimes et al (2018, 2019a, 2019b).
+Recent work has included the publications of my PhD student Ashley Chrimes: Chrimes et al (2018, 2019a, 2019b, 2020) which has characterised host galaxy populations, identified a z>4.5 burst in the archive and explored progenitors of these events using the BPASS models described above.

 Molecular Gas and Dust at High Redshift